Tax Rules

 What Counts as Paraguayan-Source Income (Taxable)

-Income becomes Paraguayan-source when the economic activity occurs within Paraguay, regardless of where the client or customer is located.
+Income can become Paraguayan-source when the economic activity occurs within Paraguay, even when the client or customer is located abroad.

 This includes:

-Many expats and digital nomads are surprised to learn that working remotely from Paraguay for foreign clients typically creates Paraguayan-source tax obligations, not foreign-source tax exemptions.
+Many expats and digital nomads are surprised to learn that working remotely from Paraguay for foreign clients still needs source analysis.
+Some structures can be very favorable; others create Paraguay-source tax obligations.

 For specific digital nomad guidance, see Paraguay residency for digital nomads.